rothnic/opendia/README.md

 - **"Monitor this webpage and notify me when the content changes"**
 - **"Automatically bookmark interesting articles I'm reading"**

+### 🎨 Visual Customization & Fun
+- **"Apply a cyberpunk theme to this documentation site to make it more engaging"**
+- **"Make this page dark mode with green text for late-night reading"**
+- **"Add rainbow party effects to celebrate finishing this project"**
+- **"Transform this boring form with a retro 80s theme while I fill it out"**
+- **"Use high contrast styling so I can read this better"**

 ## ⚡ Quick Start

 ### 1. Install the Browser Extension